-Chris Vogner, movie critic for the Dallas Morning News, reminds us how the first broadcast of Abraham Zapruder’s film of JFK’s assassassination on ABC TV in March 1975 changed American popular culture.
+Last year, Chris Vogner, movie critic for the Dallas Morning News, reminded us how the first broadcast of Abraham Zapruder’s film of JFK’s assassination on ABC TV in March 1975 changed American popular culture.

-The beautifully illustrated video that accompanies the piece reminds up why the impact of Rivera’s journalism is so hard to acknowledge.
+The beautifully illustrated video that accompanies the piece reminds us why the impact of Geraldo Rivera’s journalism is so hard to acknowledge.

 And here we see the mechanics of cognitive dissonance as they shape media presentations of the JFK story.
 When the journalist’s professional imperative for factual certainty collides with the imagery that destroyed certainty, the professional imperative prevails over the evidence itself.